richtastic/ff/src/3DR/wiki/index.md

 <br/>

 **TODO:**
-x add projections for merge/split x clean up / check correctness on add/remove edge code x best edge from all fronts x import/use point files
 - generate first triangle - iterate
+- vertex predict improve
+- too-close merge/split needs better solution
 - precalc ideal length at each input point
     - min in sphere use these values
-- vertex predict improve
-- too-close merge/split needs better solution
 - priorities for edges need to be ACTUAL MIDPOINTS, not vertex approximations
 - how to 'query' field
 - wavy torus